This page outlines information on the various expedited waivers available through TEA. This waiver request may be approved for up to three years.

 Foreign Exchange Student

-The districts and charter schools must enroll foreign exchange student who arrive in the district or who have requested enrollment in the district prior to the waiver approval date.
+- The districts and charter schools must enroll foreign exchange students who arrive in the district or who have requested enrollment in the district prior to the waiver approval date.

 Teacher Data Portal of the Texas Assessment Management System